nickyjgarland/trac_data_reuse/README.md

 * A pdf of the presentation given as part of the TRAC webinar - 'Data re-use, digital literacy and the Roman Rural Settlement Project: Structured deposition in Roman Britain' [The pdf contains live links to other resources throughout]

-* A RMarkdown file (.rmd) that contains all the code utilised to compile the database used for the research presented here and the visualisations used throughout the presentation [A updated version will be avaiable soon with code for further analysis]
+* A RMarkdown file (.rmd) that contains all the code utilised to compile the database used for the research presented here and the visualisations used throughout the presentation [A updated version will be available soon with code for further analysis]

 * A pdf that explains how to access and download data from the ADS archive 'The Rural Settlement of Roman Britain: an online resource' https://doi.org/10.5284/1030449

-* A R file (.R) - 'rrsp_join.R' - that provides code for importing and combining data tabes from the ADS archive 'The Rural Settlement of Roman Britain: an online resource' https://doi.org/10.5284/1030449
+* A R file (.R) - 'rrsp_join.R' - that provides code for importing and combining data tables from the ADS archive 'The Rural Settlement of Roman Britain: an online resource' https://doi.org/10.5284/1030449